blockwell-ai/docs/docs/wallet/README.md

 The QR Codes can be used on any system that has a web browser.
 On mobile devices you can just scan the QR and it'll load up the right transaction.

-## Blockwell-QR Apps
+## Blockwell Wallet Apps

-Blockwell-QR is currently available as a native app for Android, and as a web app for other systems.
+Blockwell Wallet is currently available as a native app for Android, and as a web app for other systems.

 [<img src="./img/download-android.png" width="200">](https://qr.blockwell.ai/public/dist/blockwell-qr.apk)